West Seattle Bridge: Spokane Street Viaduct

 The Spokane Street Viaduct section was one of Seattle's first freeways, built in 1945.
 Upon completion of the West Seattle Bridge in 1984, the road comprising the Spokane Street Viaduct and the West Seattle Bridge was referred to as the "West Seattle Freeway".
 However, a series of fatalities led to recognition that the aging Spokane Street Viaduct portion was unsafe to be used as a high-speed roadway.
 In 1997, the Seattle City Council unanimously adopted a resolution to lower the speed limit and to request that the WSDOT remove the word "Freeway" from signs marking the entrances to the Spokane Street Viaduct and the West Seattle Bridge.
 The West Seattle Bridge was renamed as the Jeanette Williams Memorial Bridge on July 6, 2009, in honor of councilmember Williams, who had been instrumental in securing political support for the construction of the bridge.
 However, all directional signs continue to carry the name "West Seattle Bridge."

 From 2008 to 2013, the Spokane Street Viaduct section between Interstate 5 and State Route 99 was rebuilt and widened.
 The widened roadway has three lanes in each direction and shoulders.
-A new westbound on and off ramp was built at 1st Ave S and replaced the dangerous 4th Ave S off-ramp.
-A new eastbound off-ramp to 4th Ave S opened August 16, 2010.
+A new westbound on and off ramp was built at 1st Avenue South and replaced the dangerous 4th Avenue South off-ramp.
+A new eastbound off-ramp to 4th Avenue South opened August 16, 2010.